BlockchainCommons/bc-envelope-cli-rust/docs/Signing.md

 ## Signing Algorithms

 Envelopes may be signed by several algorithms.
-The default is Schnorr, which is appropriate for most cases, but ECDSA, Ed25519, and several SSH variants are also supported for special purposes.
+The default is Schnorr, which is appropriate for most cases, but ECDSA, Ed25519, several SSH variants, and ML-KEM (a post-quantum algorithm) are also supported.

 | Algorithm        | Description          |
 | ---------------- | -------------------- |